 - School of Seduction: Vodacce women can train to be courtesans; essentially they're very expensive prostitutes who hope to find a rich noble to leech off of.
 However, Vodacce courtesans are also given the chance to be educated (unlike noblewoman, who are kept illiterate), and many are appreciated for their intelligence and wit as well as their beauty.

-- A Sinister Clue: In the 7th Sea RPG, being left-handed is an advantage with a tangible combat benefit, with the conceit that everyone is used to fighting right handed opponents more.
+- A Sinister Clue: In the First Edition, being left-handed is an advantage with a tangible combat benefit, with the conceit that everyone is used to fighting right handed opponents more.
 Vodacce characters can buy this advantage at a discount, and everyone who learns the Ambrogia Swordsman School, the main school of Vodacce swashbucklers, gets this advantage for free when using the style.